-July 20, 2021
+September 22, 2021

-Abstract: Germany's 1990 reunification necessitated highway connections between an underdeveloped region and a western country.
-The 2009/2012 German Autobahn highway A38 completion/additions alleviated congestion, enhanced connectivity, and increased pollution/noise.
-Using German residential real estate price data spanning 2007-2017, we find that in general, shorter drive times to the A38 raised prices; and direct proximity lowered prices.
-Our results exceed connectivity estimates of a German local roads study and some Western European highway studies, due to A38 newly linking the under-developed eastern part of Germany with the west of Germany.
-Our highway elasticity estimates are substantially higher than the elasticities from German transit studies, implying new highway additions in the eastern part of Germany can impact real estate prices much more than transit, ceteris paribus.
+Abstract: Germany's 1990 reunification necessitated linkages between an underdeveloped region and a western country.
+Using difference-in-differences and German residential real estate price data, we test hypotheses that capitalization of the 2009/2012 German Autobahn A38 completion/additions reflect alleviated congestion, enhanced east-west connectivity, and increased pollution and noise.
+We find shorter drive times to the A38 raised prices; and direct proximity lowered prices.
+Our connectivity results exceed a German roads study and some Western European highway studies, since the A38 newly links the east-west.
+Our estimates surpass German transit study estimates, implying highway additions in the east can impact prices more than transit.